 Binational Agricultural Research and Development Fund (BARD)

-Grants to USA and Israel scientists affiliated with nonprofit research organizations to hold workshops that identify new areas of agricultural sciences research.
+Grants ranging from $20,000 to $45,000 to USA and Israel scientists affiliated with nonprofit research organizations to hold workshops that identify new areas of agricultural sciences research.
 Workshops are intended to promote collaboration between sciences from both countries.
 All proposals must be submitted jointly by at least one US and one Israel scientist.

 Workshop proposals will be considered based on three broad areas: